feedjira/feedjira/README.md

   updated_feed = Feedzirra::Feed.update(feed)

   # an updated feed has the following extra accessors
-  updated_feed.updated?     # returns true if any of the feed attributes have been modified. will return false if only new entries updated_feed.new_entries  # a collection of the entry objects that are newer than the latest in the feed before update
+  updated_feed.updated?     # returns true if any of the feed attributes have been modified. will return false if no new entries updated_feed.new_entries  # a collection of the entry objects that are newer than the latest in the feed before update

   # fetching multiple feeds